 Gina Aguirre said she enjoys having holidays off from her role as a senior employee service associate.
 “My daughter is in elementary school, so every holiday she has off, I typically have that day off, too,” she added.
 “That means a lot to me because I treasure the time I have with her.”

-Are you relocation to Riverside with your family?
+Are you relocating to Riverside with your family?
 Click here to learn about a few of the top-rated schools in Riverside County.

 Meanwhile, workers later in their career say they want to shift their focus onto more meaningful experiences and purposeful activities outside of the office.
 Research published by Money.com in 2017 showed that switching jobs mid- or late-career boosts retirement security.